 We don’t want to sound like a broken record, but it is a good idea to make sure you wear your hiking boots in before you take them for a proper spin on the trail.
 There are three steps that we recommend you take to wear in your shoes:

-Then put on your hiking socks, and wear your boots around the house on clean surfaces.
+Put on your hiking socks and take a walk around the inside of your house, keeping mindful of staying on clean surfaces in case you need to return your new purchase.
 Walk up and down the stairs to test how they feel on an incline and decline, and do your best to mimic an uneven terrain.
-Take notes of any points where you might feel a pinch where a hotspot might form.
+Take notes of any points where you might feel a pinch – it could be a potential hotspot.

 Lace on your shoes while you’re at home to break them in.

 The next step is to take them for a test run outside.
-Whether it’s for running a few errands on the weekend or taking your dog for a walk, ensure you wear your hiking socks (more on that below) so you’ll be able to get a better picture of how your boots hold up out of the comfort of your house as well.
+Whether it’s for running a few errands on the weekend or taking your dog for a walk, ensure you wear your hiking socks (more on that below) so you’ll be able to get a better picture of how your boots hold up away from the comfort of your home.

 Once you know that they’re A-OK, you can head on a day hike in your local area to really put them through their paces.
-If you put in the time to wear your boots in, you’ll have a good chance of staying comfy and blister-free on a longer trek.
+If you take the time to break in your boots, you’ll have a good chance of staying comfy and blister-free on a longer trek.

 But, before you jump into that, there are a few more things you should consider.